ymadoff/ryba/hadoop/pig.coffee.md

 high-level language for expressing data analysis programs, coupled with infrastructure for evaluating these programs.
 The salient property of Pig programs is that their structure is amenable to substantial parallelization, which in turns enables them to handle very large data sets.

+Learn more about Pig optimization by reading ["Making Pig Fly"][fly].

     module.exports = []
     module.exports.push 'masson/bootstrap/'